| MORDHEIM SCENARIOTHE FORBIDDEN SQUARE

 should be about 4' times 4'.
 This map shows roughly how to set up, and it defines where to

+deploy the warriors.
 The Gate: One of the sides must have a gate from which the

 infiltrating warbands enter.
 If you have got a gateway from the Warhammer Fortress this